wearerequired/hide-jetpack-promotions/README.md

 ## Description ##

-This plugin helps you to declutter your WordPress admin by removing all Jetpack related notices that promote services like the backup services VaultPress or WordPress Apps.
+This plugin helps you to declutter your WordPress admin by removing all Jetpack related notices that promote services like the backup services VaultPress, WordPress Apps or Blaze.

 ## Screenshots ##